What Is The IUCN?

 Not Evaluated (NE)

-Several species are categorized as not evaluated.
+Several species are categorized as Not Evaluated.
 This categorization means that the IUCN and its specialists have not yet researched the species and its risk of extinction.
-Examples of not yet evaluated species include: rainbow boa, eyelight fish, sugar ant, and northern brushtail possum.
+Examples of not yet evaluated species include the eyelight fish and the sugar ant.

 Data Deficient (DD)